SCAMMER ALERT

 Integration

 ESG analysis is integrated into our investment process through our quality assessment and ranking model.
 This model consists of 25 criteria that influence stock returns in general and infrastructure securities in particular.
-A score is assigned to each criterion; a lower quality score makes it harder for a stock to be included within the overall portfolio.
-ESG criteria account for 24% of the overall quality score.
+A score is assigned to each criterion; a lower quality score makes it harder for a stock to be included within the portfolio.
+ESG factors are captured both explicitly, through the respective scores assigned to the Environmental, Social and Governance criteria, and implicitly, where ESG factors are relevant to the other quality criteria considered by the team.

 Incorporating ESG considerations into the investment process in this way helps to inform our decisions of whether or not to hold shares in a specific company at any given point.